 2021- Alessandra Rich Blue Polka Dot Skirt and Blue Smythe Blazer

 This was the first year we’d seen Kate depart from dresses in over a decade!
-The Duchess wore separates on the fifth day of the tournament.
+She wore separates on the fifth day of the tournament.

 She watched Jamie Murray play in the men’s doubles first-round match on court 14 heading to the club kitchen to help prepare strawberries and cream.
 Then, she visited the Wimbledon Lawn Tennis Museum before heading to Centre Court to cheer on Jamie’s brother Andy Murray.

 For her first visit of the year, Kate tucked a plain white tee into a blue polka dot skirt by Alessandra Rich.
 She finished off the look with her Smythe Duchess Blazer in navy blue.
-She also layered two gold necklaces: the Spells of Love Double Strand Beaded Satellite Chain and the Daniella Draper Personalised Midnight Moon Necklace.
+She also layered two gold necklaces by Spells of Love and Daniella Draper and carried her white Mulberry Amberley.

 We saw a return of her Simone Rocha Faux Pearl Curb-Chain Earrings and a new white handbag: the Mulberry Amberley Small Crossbody in white, which Kate carried in her hand.
 Finally, Kate donned her Ray-Ban Chris Sunglasses.